Skyferix/projectAssigner/README.md

 Refresh is done by simply puting header with refresh tag

 > **NOTE:**
-Didn't have time to make content replace with javascript.
+Didn't have time to make content replace with async javascript.
 >